machowdh/taurscribe/README.md

 ## Overview
 This is a Tauri application that leverages Next.js for the frontend and a Python sidecar using FastAPI for backend services.
 The application listens to the user's desktop audio using PyAudio and WASAPI.
 As such, the application currently **only works on Windows.** The captured audio is fed into a HuggingFace pipeline using Whisper-Tiny to automatically transcribe incoming audio to English.
 Audio transcriptions are sent through a WebSocket used to communicate between the FastAPI server and the frontend.

+## Inspiration

+I wanted to design a one-stop shop application for all audio translation and transcription needs, or at least a proof of such a concept.
+For example, sometimes you may want to listen to foreign music and watch foreign media, or interchange between the two.
+The Taurscribe app would provide an opportunity to do so without needing to have a specific application tailored for each need.

 ## Features
 - **Real-time audio capture** using PyAudio and WASAPI
 - **Transcription and translation** FastAPI backend that connects to the frontend with a Websocket endpoint